FredHutch/target-data-viz/README.md

 # TARGET Data Visualization Tools

-This directory contains the necessary files to visualize and perform basic analysis on the TARGET AAML1031 data via a Shiny app.
+This directory contains the necessary files to visualize the TARGET AAML1031 data via a [Shiny app](https://meshinchi-data-viz.fredhutch.org/).

 The cohort used in this app contains: